Meowcoin-Foundation/meowcoin-rpc-proxy/README.md

-# telestai-rpc-proxy
+# meowcoin-rpc-proxy

-## A Web API for Telestai
+## A Web API for Meowcoin

-**Purpose**: make Telestai blockchain available via HTTP/WEB by exposing the RPC-API via a Proxy that only allows safe procedures.
+**Purpose**: make Meowcoin blockchain available via HTTP/WEB by exposing the RPC-API via a Proxy that only allows safe procedures.

 ## How do I use this software?